Skip to main content

 Placement

 A blockPlacements row: { canvasId, blockId, x, y, w, h, publishedVersionId }.
-One block can be placed on multiple canvases at different positions and pinned to different versions on each.
+A block can appear on multiple canvases, but at most one placement per block per canvasplaceBlock rejects duplicates.
 Placements are created via:

 • The in-app submission flow — a workspace member submits a block to a canvas; the canvas curator (workspace admin) approves; approved blocks auto-place.